zptr1/stck/IDEAS.md

 ```
 Here, an integer gets pushed onto the stack, which then gets cast to a typed pointer to `u64`.

-This also allows casting to custom structures or quotes.
+**Note:** The example above should not be used.
+It is used here as just an example, and using it in an actual code might lead to undefined behavior.

 ## Compile-Time Conditions

-Compile-time conditions would let you to include or exclude code during compilation depending on certain conditions or states of the constants.
+Compile-time conditions will let you to include or exclude code during compilation depending on certain conditions or states of the constants.

 ```
 %if <condition> do